bornagojsic/yeardir/README.md

 # yeardir
 A python script that creates directories for all the days in specified years where each year contains directories of the months and each month contains directories of the days.

+---

+## Installation
+You can either clone this repo or download a zip file and run autosubs.py